 - Full dentures

 - Partial dentures

+Full dentures consist of a full row of replacement teeth and are designed to fit snugly along your dental ridge.
+They are supported by a comfortable, gum-colored plastic base.
 A traditional full denture relies on the shape of your dental ridge for support, and you may use special dental adhesive for improved stability if necessary.

 - Lifelike stability and improved bite function